-Some people turn to online sales to get away from all that.
-But that’s why they don’t make it online either.
-You can’t build a website, hide behind the pretty pictures and wait for the sales to roll in.
+Some artists turn to online sales to get away from having to talk to people.
+They're shy or don't know how to talk about their art.
+Unfortunately, that's the reason they won’t be successful online either.
+You can’t build a website, hide behind the pretty pictures, and wait for the sales to roll in.

 When people find you, you’ve got to be ready for them.
-You need to practice talking about your art… and yourself.
-Practice having conversations.
-Practice connecting with people.
+Practice talking about your art and yourself.
+Start conversations.
+Connect with people online.

-If talking about yourself makes your skin crawl, take heart in the fact that online you don’t have to do it face-to-face in real time.
+If talking about yourself makes your skin crawl, take heart in the fact that on the internet, you don’t have to do it face-to-face in real-time.
 But you do have to do it.

 Why?
 There’s millions of artists who want to sell their art.

-Your skill will be part of what attracts people to your art, but there’s so many who are talented.
-Skill isn’t enough to sell consistently.
-There are hundreds of artists I would like to purchase from - but there isn’t room in either my wallet or on my walls - so you’ve gotta stand out.
+Your talent will be part of what attracts people to you, but there are so many others who are also talented.
+Beautiful work isn’t enough to sell consistently.
+There are hundreds of artists I would like to purchase from, but there isn’t room in either my wallet or on my walls, so you’ve got to stand out from the crowd.

 You can connect your art to their personal values through, again, talking about it.
 Why you made it.
 What it represents.
 Its message.

 Even if you think your art isn’t “about anything”, there are thoughts going through your head all the time on repeat.
 That goes for when you are making art too.
-In my opinion, even your subconcious thoughts can and should be applied to your art’s message.
+Even your subconscious thoughts can and should be applied to your art’s message.